microsoft/DataConnectors/docs/m-extensions.md

 >**Note:** Power Query extensions are evaluated in applications running on client machines.
 >Data Connectors **should not** use confidential secrets in their OAuth flows, as users may
 >inspect the extension or network traffic to learn the secret.
->Please see the [OAuth 2.0 for Native Apps](https://tools.ietf.org/html/draft-ietf-oauth-native-apps-12) draft RFC for further details of providing
+>Please see the [OAuth 2.0 for Native Apps](https://tools.ietf.org/html/draft-ietf-oauth-native-apps-12) draft RFC for further details on providing
 >flows that do not rely on shared secrets.

+>In the future we plan to support data sources that require confidential secrets (using a proxy based mechanism).

 Please see the [MyGraph](../samples/MyGraph) and [Github](../samples/github) samples for more details.